-19 The Open Watcom 32-bit Windows 3.x Extender
+19 The Watcom 32-bit Windows 3.x Extender

-Open Watcom C/C++ contains the necessary tools and libraries to create 32-bit applications for Windows 3.x.
-Using Open Watcom C/C++ gives the programmer the benefits of a 32-bit flat memory model and access to the full Windows API (along with the usual C/C++ library functions).
+Watcom C/C++ contains the necessary tools and libraries to create 32-bit applications for Windows 3.x.
+Using Watcom C/C++ gives the programmer the benefits of a 32-bit flat memory model and access to the full Windows API (along with the usual C/C++ library functions).

 The general model of the environment is as follows: The 32-bit flat memory model program is linked against a special 32-bit Windows library.
 This library contains the necessary information to invoke special 16-bit functions, which lie in the supervisor (WIN386.EXT).
 The 32-bit program is then bound (using WBIND.EXE) with the supervisor to create a Windows executable.
 At the same time as the 32-bit program is being bound, the resource compiler is run on the supervisor, and all the resources for the application are placed there.
-When the application is started, the supervisor obtains the 32-bit memory, relocates the 32-bit application.
+When the application is started, the supervisor obtains the 32-bit memory, relocates the 32-bit application into the memory, and invokes the 32-bit application.